r-spatial/rgee/README.md

 </tr>
 </table>

 **Quite similar, isn’t it?**.
-However, there are additional smaller changes that you must consider when you use Google Earth Engine with R. Please check the [consideration section](https://r-spatial.github.io/rgee/articles/considerations.html) before start coding\!
+However, there are additional smaller changes should consider when using Google Earth Engine with R. Please check the [consideration section](https://r-spatial.github.io/rgee/articles/considerations.html) before you start coding\!

 ## Installation